GabeJRodrigues/Parental_Leave_Project/README.md

 The main analysis questions for this project include:

-Which industries offer the highest number of paid and unpaid parental leave weeks?
+- Which industries offer the highest number of paid and unpaid parental leave weeks?
-What is the average number of parental leave weeks offered by companies?
+- What is the average number of parental leave weeks offered by companies?
-What percentage of companies offer parental leave?
+- What percentage of companies offer parental leave?
-How many companies offer 1 to 5, 6 to 10, 11 to 15, and so on weeks of parental leave?
+- How many companies offer 1 to 5, 6 to 10, 11 to 15, and so on weeks of parental leave?

 The insights obtained from the analysis will be communicated through clear and impactful visualizations created using Power BI.

+## Dataset